Protein C and Protein S

 Protein C and protein S tests are ordered when a person has had a thrombotic episode or thromboembolism, especially when the affected person is relatively young (less than 50 years old) and/or does not have any other obvious reasons for developing a blood clot.

-When the person's situation has stabilized, the health practitioner will often order protein C and free protein S function/activity tests, along with other tests associated with excessive clotting, to help determine the cause of the blood clot and to help evaluate the risk of recurrence.
+When the person's situation has stabilized, the healthcare practitioner will often order protein C and free protein S function/activity tests, along with other tests associated with excessive clotting, to help determine the cause of the blood clot and to help evaluate the risk of recurrence.

 A test that shows decreased activity or quantity of protein C or protein S should be repeated on another occasion before a diagnosis can be made.
 If an acquired deficiency is identified, protein C or protein S levels may be re-checked occasionally as the underlying condition progresses or is resolved.
 Once an inherited deficiency is confirmed, the health practitioner will keep it in mind when the patient is exposed to situations that increase his or her risk of clotting, such as surgery, chemotherapy for cancer, or oral contraceptive use.